petermacp/mlw.public.health.group/README.md

 the project may be added to the author list depending on their contribution, and their placement will be discussed with all parties involved in the paper.
-If a student or post-doc takes on a project but subsequently hands it off to another student or post-doc, they will most likely lose first-authorship to that student or post-doc, unless co-first-authorship is appropriate.
+If a student or post-doc takes on a project but subsequently hands it over to another student or post-doc, they will most likely lose first-authorship to that student or post-doc, unless co-first-authorship is appropriate.
 All of these issues will be discussed openly, and you should feel free to bring them up if you are not sure of your authorship status or want to challenge it.